 - Advanced firing and a custom-written auto-fireman that allows you to focus on the driving

 - Dynamic smoke effect and fire mass

 - Detailed manual

-- 3 engaging scenarios for the West Somerset Railway (available as a separate purchase)
+- 3 engaging scenarios for the West Somerset Railway route, also available on Steam

 - Quick Drive compatible